-- Enjoy a Victorian Christmas – At the Sir George-Étienne Cartier National Historic Site, you can explore the old Victorian house and get an insight into how Christmas was celebrated during the era.
+You can enjoy a Victorian Christmas at the Sir George-Étienne Cartier National Historic Site, as you can explore the old Victorian house and get an insight into how Christmas was celebrated during the era.
 There is also Christmas card making classes you can get involved in.

-- Holiday Alley in Old Montréal – The Pepin Shop (Maison Pepin) decorates an alley in Old Montréal with decorations that make you think of Christmas.
+Holiday Alley in Old Montréal has become a hugely popular attraction with locals and visitors in recent year.
+The Pepin Shop (Maison Pepin) decorates an alley in Old Montréal with decorations that make you think of Christmas.
 You can then browse the shop for presents to give to friends or family.

-- Merry Montréal (Montréal En Fetes)(17-31 December) – Merry Montréal presents free activities in Old Montréal, so you can live the holiday season magic again.
-Be transported with the holiday spirit at Nordic Square and experience musical performances, hot spots to warm up, interactive light installations and a sampling bar of Québec’s finest products.
-Then celebrate 2021’s arrival on the Jacques-Cartier Pier in Montréal’s Old Port at Canada’s biggest New Year’s Eve party!
-Ariane Simon, the general manager of Merry Montréal, recommends that you dress up warm, “The best way to enjoy Montréal in the winter is to dress warmly and get out there!
+Ariane Simon, the general manager of Merry Montréal, recommends that you dress up warm: “The best way to enjoy Montréal in the winter is to dress warmly and get out there!
 Make sure to wear a beanie, gloves, a scarf and lots of layers.
 A good trick is also to keep an extra pair of socks to change them once you get cold.
 Winter is also a fantastic excuse to indulge in a warm hot chocolate or gluhwein at Place Nordique to warm up.”

 4. Niagara Falls

-Niagara Falls is one of the most popular places to visit any time of the year, and this iconic waterfall is also a great destination to head to over the festive period.
+Niagara Falls is one of the most popular places to visit any time of the year, and this iconic waterfall is also a great destination to visit over the festive period.

 There are nightly fireworks over Christmas, and these spectacularly illuminate the falls, but it’s the snow-covered Niagara that really is a sight to see as it puts you in the festive spirit.